DrakDv/.github/profile/README.md

 > - [**BukkitOfUtils (<u>BOU</u>)**](https://github.com/Streamline-Essentials/BukkitOfUtils)

 ## Who is Drak?
 (Introduction)
 Hello, my real name is Matt.
 I just go by Drak online because it is catchy.
-(And no. I am not a furry...)

 I mainly develop software for game servers like Minecraft, but I have professional development experience working as a BI (Business Intelligence) Developer.
 A BI Dev is a fancy name for someone who develops software based around business intel.
 This could be warehousing data for analytics, or just simply making an app that fulfills the functions a business wants.